jlui1103/Instantutor-Onboarding/express-practice/README.md

 ## API and HTTP

-To get some background on what an API in the context of web development even is first watch until the 11:34 mark for [this](https://www.youtube.com/watch?v=Q-BpqyOT3a8) video on RESTful APIs.
+To get some background on what a Web API even is, first watch until the 11:34 mark for [this](https://www.youtube.com/watch?v=Q-BpqyOT3a8) video on RESTful APIs.
 It may be helpful to watch further along into the video but unecessary as the next video will work through the topic in a little more depth.

 The next video to watch is HTTP, watch [this](https://www.youtube.com/watch?v=iYM2zFP3Zn0) video until the 17:44 mark.
 It is key that you make sure you download postman and work through those examples.
 Aditionally if you have a linux based system (there is a similar utility for windows cmd) you can use the curl command which will do the same thing just on the command line.
 It may not be as conveniant but what is nice about this is that when you right click a request in the network tab you have the option to copy a request as a curl command.

 For some final background it may also be helpful to understand what json web tokens are.
-These will be expanded on further along in the express.js secotion however long story short these are temporary tokens that are required to access certain routes similar to OAuth tokens.
+These are like OAuth tokens and they are able to convey certain information.
+Most importantly they are able to encode the expiration date as well as potentially a "secret".
+You can play around pasting differnt JWTs in [jwt.io](https://jwt.io/)

 ## Node.js